Travelling On Low-Carb

 “Focusing on the whole person to maximize health and wellness for life.”

-Traveling on Low-Carb
+Travelling on Low-Carb

 I went away on an eight-day out-of-town trip to the Lower Mainland of BC right after a battery of health visits in March 2017.
-I tried to stay on my low-carb plan while traveling, but my resolve quickly went out the window.
+I tried to stay on my low-carb plan while travelling, but my resolve quickly went out the window.

 I didn’t bother to keep to the low-carb plan while I was visiting family and friends.
 I ate what they ate, or what was offered.
 We ate out several times.
 I ate steak and seafood with fully loaded baked potato, sourdough bread, rice & pita with my Greek meal, pizza, potato chips, and English Muffin with the Eggs Benedict brunch I had.
 Pretty much all of The 4 Ps that I had sworn off!!